melsomino/uni/README.md

 	description="\t\tText after two tabs:\nAnd new Line"

 String can be enclosed in special quotation mark "\`".
 In this case string can contain any character.
-You can twice symbol "\`" to include in string:
+You can twice symbol "\`" to include it in string:

 	script=`
 	function f() {